 Environmental Issues and Challenges

-The United Nations Environment Program offers an excellent site on the African environmental issues.
+The United Nations Global Environment Outlook offers an excellent site on environmental issues around the world.

 Atlas of Population and Environment

 This is an excellent world atlas about population and the environment

 The Animal Production and Health Division (AGA) of the Food and Agriculture Organisation (FAO) of the United Nations has an interesting atlas about livestock and agriculture

 This government web site integrates environmental management with human needs, considers long-term ecosystem health, and highlights the positive correlations between economic prosperity and environmental well-being.

 Water and Desertification

 The African Cultural Center

 Information on environments in Africa with specific topics related to water, climate, and ecosystems.